 Purpose and scope of group

-This advanced group is open to experienced counsellors and psychotherapists from different therapeutic approaches, orientations and trainings.
-It is an ongoing integrative group, meeting 6 times per year, and it has been running since 2012 in varying configurations and with various members.
+This ongoing integrative group for counsellors and psychotherapists from different therapeutic approaches, orientations and trainings, meeting 11 times per year, has been running since 2022.

-There is an established group dynamic and cohesion, and as new participants you, me and the existing group would have to work with how you would fit into that to develop a new shape and a new group.
+To some degree, there is an established group dynamic and cohesion, and as new participants join, you, me and the existing group would have to work with how you would fit into that, to develop a new shape and a new group.